octoana/monorepo-code-scanning-action/README.md

 The effective config used is a combination of the inputs created from the paths of the project, and any queries set in the separate `queries` input to this Action, overlaid with the content of the `config` or `config-file` inputs.

+### Whole repo scanning

+In contrast to the `changes` Action, the `whole-repo` Action allows scanning the entire monorepo in a scheduled scan.

+This is useful for taking advantage of new CodeQL or 3rd party SAST improvements on existing code.

+Doing this parallel scan can make scanning the whole monorepo feasible on much smaller runners, and cut the wall-clock time for a scan to acceptable levels.

+It is also a way to ensure all code has been scanned recently, which may be required for compliance purposes.

+The Action takes much the same inputs as the `changes` Action, but does not accept an `extra-globs` input, as it is not looking for changes in the repository.

+Each project, as defined in the projects input, is scanned in parallel, and the results are uploaded independently.

+For a scheduled scan example, see [`./samples/sample-codeql-monorepo-whole-repo-workflow.yml`](./samples/sample-codeql-monorepo-whole-repo-workflow.yml)

 ### Scan

 The `scan` Action scans any changed projects using CodeQL (or optionally another tool), using just the changes to the defined projects.